Srijan1972/Srijan1972.github.io/index.md

 author_profile: true
 ---

-I am a **master's student** at New York University majoring in computer engineering.
-My research interests are in the area of *computer architecture and microelectronics*.
+I am a master's student at NYU Tandon broadly interested in the area of computer engineering and microelectronics.
+I completed my undergraduate studies from IIT Delhi, where I completed my thesis **Combining Heterogeneous Compute Platforms** under the supervision of **Prof. Kolin Paul**.